junkofujiwara/repo-visibility/README.md

 `repo_vis.log`

 ### Usage: Compare Repository Visibility
-Purpose: To update repository visibility info.
+Purpose: To update repository visibility info.<br/>
 How to Use: Execute following commandline with your target organization name and token (Personal Access Token).
 Processes visibility update for repository that shows the differences in the 'repos_diff.csv'.

 - Commandline